-We present in Fig. 1 (lower left panel, green) the H I integrated density distribution.
-The H I extent is $D{\rm HI} = 12.9$ at a level 0.7 $M{\odot}$ pc-2 (1 $\sigma$ noise level, § 2.1), which results in an unusually large H I to optical extent ratio of $D{\rm HI}/D{25} \simeq 3.5$ .
-A similar ratio is that of M83, whose XUV disk properties have been previously studied in detail (Thilker et al. 2005, 2007; Bigiel et al. 2010b).
+We present the H_I integrated density distribution in Figure 1 (lower left panel, green).
+The H_I extent is $D{\text{H}{\text{I}}} = 12.9$ at a level of 0.7 M{\odot} pc-2 (1 σ noise level, Section 2.1), which results in an unusually large H_I to optical extent ratio of $D{\text{H}{\text{I}}}/D{25} \simeq 3.5$.
+A similar ratio is that of M83, whose XUV-disk properties have been previously studied in detail (Thilker et al. 2005, 2007; Bigiel et al. 2010a).

 The VLA C+D configuration H I map reveals a large variety of structures that could not be clearly distinguished in the VLA D-configuration map due to the lower angular resolution.
-The inner ring, with projected diameters of $1.5 \times 1.0$ , exhibits enhanced H I emission along the stellar spiral arms.
-The outer pseudo-ring, with an extent of $8.2 \times 4.6$ , seems to be connected to the inner ring to the NE and SW of the inner disk.
-Overall the shape of the outer pseudo-ring resembles two giant spiral arms surrounding the optical disk.
+The inner ring, with projected diameters of 1.5×1.0 , exhibits enhanced H I emission along the stellar spiral arms.
+The outer pseudo-ring, with an extent of 8.2×4.6 , seems to be connected to the inner ring to the northeast (NE) and SW of the inner disk.
+Overall, the shape of the outer pseudo-ring resembles two giant spiral arms surrounding the optical disk.

 Although the shape of the brighter features is quite symmetric, there is also a faint diffuse H I emission that is asymmetric.
-The kinematically detached component in the SW that was reported in Espada et al. (2005) at about a radius 6' is seen here as a clumpy and extended component.
-A more detailed analysis of the whole H I data-cube will be presented in a forthcoming paper.
+The kinematically detached component in the SW that was reported in Espada et al. (2005) at about a 6' radius is seen here as a clumpy and extended component.
+A more detailed analysis of the entire H I data cube will be presented in a forthcoming paper.